 Updated versions of website browsers are also often released.
 Although you have no control over which browser versions your website users are using, making sure that your website works well on the latest and most popular versions ensures that users can interact with your website and have the best possible user experience.

 Whether you have an eCommerce website with multiple integrations, a simple brochure site advertising your physical store or a website for a non-profit organisation; your website is essentially the face that you show to the digital world.
-Therefore, it is critical that it is looking and performing the best it possibly can and regular website maintenance is the only way this can be achieved.
+Therefore, it is critical that it is looking and performing the best it possibly can; regular website maintenance and content updates are the only way this can be achieved.